-In this second of a five part series I will be looking at ‘Be active’.
+In this second of a five part series I will be looking at the ‘Be active’ element of the 5 Ways to Well-being and suggesting simple tips to incorporate it into your daily routine.
 It ties in nicely with National Walking Month…

 “Be active – go for a walk or run.
 Step outside.
 Cycle.
 Play a game.
 Garden.
 Dance.
 Exercising makes you feel good.
 Most importantly discover a physical activity you enjoy and that suits your level of mobility and fitness.”
 New Economics Foundation.

 Everyone knows that being active is good for your physical health.
 It improves heart health, reduces the risk of diabetes, helps to maintain a healthy weight and can improve the immune system to name but a few of the benefits.
 Being physically fit enables us to do the everyday things more easily; we can climb the stairs without getting out of breath or run for the bus.

 Another major benefit of being active that is now becoming more widely publicised is improved mental health.
 Being active and moving our body gets the blood pumping which in turn releases the feel good hormones, endorphins.
 They produce a natural state of excitement and pleasure.

 Being both physically fit and having good mental health increases our resilience, or ‘bounce-back-ability’, so that we are able to cope better with the things that life throws our way.